grebett/1f03caf/receipt/README.md

 Hoorah!
 You've just implemented your first email with Mailjet templating language and MJML.
 We hope you've learned a lot.

 You were a beginner?
-See how email coding is now easier that ever!<br />
+See how email coding is now easier than ever!<br />
-More an email veteran?
-How does it feel compared to your usual coding flow?
+More of an email veteran?
+How does it feel compared to your usual coding workflow?

-We'll love to have your feedback about this first tutorial, so ping us on [Twitter](https://twitter.com/mailjetdev) or come and chat on the [MJML slack channel](https://slack.mjml.io/)!
+We'd love to have your feedback about this first tutorial, so ping us on [Twitter](https://twitter.com/mailjetdev) or come and chat on the [MJML slack channel](https://slack.mjml.io/)!

 You want to be informed about other tutorials and nice tech articles?
 Subcribe to our [dev only newsletter](https://dev.mailjet.com/community/#newsletter) to stay tuned!